mcmah309/exact_format/README.md

 # exact_format

-A procedural macro for compile time exact string replacement in Rust, without using the standard format placeholder syntax (`{}`).
+A procedural macro for compile time string replacement without using the standard format placeholder syntax (`{}`).
 This is most useful when dealing with strings that contain `{ }` blocks you do no wish to interpolate e.g. writing javascript.

 ## Usage